configcat/docs/website/docs/advanced/targeting.md

 ---
 id: targeting
 title: Targeting
+description: Targeting allows you to define targeting rules for feature flags.
+This way you can target a specific user group with a specific feature.
 ---
 Using this feature you will be able to set different setting values for different users in your application.
 Let's say you would like to enable a feature only for the users within your company or only to a small percentage of your users before releasing it to the entire world.